fdasilvan/deel-challenge/COMMENTS.md

         [ ] Shouldn't bring paid jobs
         [ ] Should only bring contracts in which the logged user is either a client or a contractor [ ] Should only bring active contracts
+    [ ] Pay job
+        [ ] Can't pay for a job that is already paid
+        [ ] Can't pay if the client is invalid
+        [ ] Can't pay if the contractor is invalid
+        [ ] Can't pay if the client doesn't have enough balance [ ] If met all the conditions, the job should have paid = 1 and a paymentDate

 ## General Comments